RoseCityRobotics/common_platform/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Direct connection to Raspberry Pi
+### Direct Connection to Raspberry Pi
-Connect your micro HDMI cable to your Pi and monitor and a keyboard into the USB-a port.
+Connect your micro HDMI cable to your Pi and monitor, and a keyboard to the USB-A port.

 ### Ubuntu Login on Raspberry Pi
-user: `rcr`
+- **User:** `rcr`
-password: `siliconforest`
+- **Password:** `siliconforest`

-### Accessing the Pi remotely via ssh
+### Accessing the Pi Remotely via SSH
-Both the external device and the robot must both be on the same wifi for ssh to work.
-Use the static IP address of your Pi to ssh, the command will look something like `ssh@192.168.1.n` where `n` is your id, for example `ssh@192.168.1.9`.
+Both the external device and the robot must be on the same WiFi for SSH to work.
+Use the static IP address of your Pi to SSH.
+The command will look something like `ssh rcr@192.168.1.n` where `n` is your ID, for example `ssh rcr@192.168.1.9`.

-### Host settings
+### Host Settings
-The host has been preset for you as rcr00_ with your specific id.
+The host has been preset for you as `rcr00_` with your specific ID.
 To update the hostname:

 1. Update the hostname for the robot:
    ```bash